Tiger FM

 By Ronald Ssemagonja

-He made the remarks during a stakeholders’ breakfast meeting held at Imperial Royale Hotel in Kampala, which brought together various industry players to review the performance of the aviation sector in 2025.
+He made the remarks during a stakeholders’ breakfast meeting held at the Imperial Royale Hotel in Kampala, which brought together various industry players to review the performance of the aviation sector in 2025.

 Bamwesigye revealed that the newly completed 20,000-square-metre passenger terminal building at Entebbe International Airport features three additional aerobridges, bringing the total to five.
-The terminal also has 24 new check-in counters, in addition to the existing 22, as well as 14 self-check-in counters.
+The terminal also includes 24 new check-in counters, in addition to the existing 22, as well as 14 self-check-in counters.

 Meanwhile, the Chairperson of the UCAA Board, Justice Steven Kavuma, who delivered a message from the State Minister as the chief guest, said Uganda’s hosting of the 48th Facilitation of Air Transport meeting in November 2025 further elevated the country’s international profile.